anydotcrypto/docs.any.sender/README.md

     gas: 100000,
     deadlineBlockNumber,
     data: "0x",
-    refund: parseEther("0.1").toString()
+    refund: parseEther("0.1").toString(),
+    relayContractAddress
 };
+const signature = await userWallet.signMessage(AnySenderClient.relayTxId(relayTx));
 console.log("Transaction formed.");

 // send the relay tx.
-The server returns a signed receipt that can be usedtoprove that
+The server returns a signed receipt that can be used to prove that
 // the any.sender was hired.
-const signedReceipt = await client.relay(digest => userWallet.signMessa(ethers.utils.arrayify(digest)), relayTx);
+const signedReceipt = await client.relay({ ...relayTx, signature });
 console.log("Relay tx sent and signed receipt received.");

 // and that's it, just sit back and wait for the transaction to be mined